 Does it matter where boxes are located at your project?

-- It sure does!
-Box location is a matter of life or death for your swallows.
+- It certainly does!
+Box location is a matter of life or death for your

 - It's a sad fact that many people trying to "help wildlife" are themselves

-- Make it your goal to avoid mortality of your birds by putting boxes where predation and competition from other cavity-nesting species won't happen.
+- Make it your goal to try to avoid mortality of your birds by putting boxes where predation and competition from other cavity-nesting species won't happen.